By Richard J. · Updated 7 July 2026

 A complete Paris-Venice trip for two people — including the VSOE in a Historic Cabin, one night in Paris, two nights in Venice, the Eurostar, and water taxis — costs approximately £9,000 to £10,500.
 In a Suite, approximately £12,500 to £14,000.
 In a Grand Suite, approximately £18,500 to £21,000.
 Adding an Italian extension (two nights in Lake Como or three nights on the Amalfi Coast) adds approximately £1,500 to £4,000 depending on accommodation choices.
 These are total costs for two people across the full trip.

 The journey begins before the train and continues after it arrives.
-Plum Guide has the apartments in every city along the way.
+Plum Guide has the vetted apartments and villas in every stop along the way.

 Browse VSOE Trip Stays — Plum Guide